ReeceYankey/CanvasGradeChecker/README.md

 # Requirements

-Must have Chrome installed on a Windows machine.
+Tested Chrome and Firefox on Windows 10

+Tested Chromium and Firefox on Manjaro Linux

 Tested only on Python 3.9.2

 Currently only supports Virginia Tech users

-Use ``pip install requirements.txt`` to download all dependencies
+Use ``pip install requirements.txt`` to download all dependencies (or use your preferred method)

 # Setup

+1. Download Selenium Drivers

-1. download the [chrome driver](https://chromedriver.chromium.org/downloads) for your version of chrome (or let it auto-install)
+If using chrome (win10) or chromium (linux), either let it auto install or manually download the [chrome driver](https://chromedriver.chromium.org/downloads) for your version of chrome

+If using Firefox, download the [gecko driver](https://github.com/mozilla/geckodriver/releases/tag/latest)

-2. run main.py and follow the instructions in the terminal
+2. Run main.py and follow the instructions in the terminal

-If your chrome driver breaks, run Setup.py
+If your chrome/gecko driver breaks, run Setup.py or edit settings.ini manually

 If you have class files under /ClassData and want to skip the process of recollecting the grade data from Canvas, run UpdateFromCSV.py